Serdanof/BrightestWeb/README.md

 - 👋 Hi, here is the crazy developer with bright light.
 - 👀 I’m interested in Web Development, Web Application and Desktop/Mobile Application.
 - 🌱 I’m currently learning Artificial Intelligence and Blockchain.
-- 💞️ I’m looking to collaborate with mad developers.
+- 💞️ I’m looking to collaborate with crazy developers or fans.
 - 📫 Reach me here: mikael971120@gmail.com or libright1120@gmail.com

 <!---